What is Core Stability? How will it help me? How do I get it?

 - Put two fingers of each hand on your hip bones and then move them up and then in towards your stomach by about an inch.

-- Breathe in DEEPLY and RELAX your stomach muscles as you do so.
+- Breathe in DEEPLY and RELAX your stomach muscles as you do so (tummy goes up and out).

 - Breathe out SLOWLY and draw your lower abdomen (your tummy) in and keep drawing it in as if you want to get your belly button to touch the floor beneath you.
 You should be able to feel the TA contracting under your fingers but don’t be put off if you cannot at this stage.